Anne Liu Kellor

 What is a developmental edit?

-In a developmental edit, I will write you a long letter summarizing your writing and book’s overall strengths and weaknesses, and naming what I think your book is about, whether speaking to its narrative arc and guiding core questions, and/or pointing towards underlying imagery and weaving of themes.
-I will analyze your book’s overall structure, paying close attention to its first 50 pages and overall shape (hero's journey beginning, middle, and end or braided/collage/non-traditional structures or flow between separate essays), as well as its voice, tone, point of view, and balance of scene, summary, and reflection.
-I may suggest potential alternate ways of structuring that may better highlight your book’s thrust and meaning, or marketability.
-I will point out any larger craft issues or strengths, and offer light corresponding line edits (more line edits if time allows).
+In a developmental edit, I will write you a long (e.g. 5-12 page) letter summarizing your writing and book’s overall strengths and weaknesses, and naming what I think your book is about, whether speaking to its narrative arc and guiding core questions, and/or pointing towards underlying imagery and weaving of themes.
+I will analyze your book’s overall structure, paying close attention to its first 50 pages, order of chapters, and overall shape (hero's journey beginning, middle, and end or braided/collage/non-traditional structures or flow between separate essays), as well as its voice, tone, point of view, and balance of scene, summary, and reflection.
+I may suggest potential alternate ways of structuring that may better pull readers in and that highlight your book’s thrust and meaning, or marketability.
+I will point out any larger craft issues and strengths, and offer light corresponding line edits (more line edits if time allows).
 I will summarize my main takeaways of what to prioritize when tackling your next round of revisions, after which we can discuss whether you want to send me another draft-- or if you feel ready to move on to a copyeditor.
+Essentially, I will offer you the most thorough feedback and concrete suggestions I can at this stage in your writing, giving you personalized craft lessons, while also guiding you towards being able to tackle your own edits and intuitive choices as you take your manuscript through the next stages to come.

 What is the difference between a manuscript evaluation a developmental edit, or copyedit, or proofread?